Just moved to France? Get connected with your new friends and colleagues in France with our guide to getting a French mobile phone and SIM card.

 In terms of subscribers, Orange is the largest and most popular mobile operator in France, with over 30% market share.
 SFR is the second-largest French operator (with around 30%), ahead of Bouygues Télécom and Free Mobile; both of which have around 15% of the market.
 These four networks are often best in terms of coverage.
 They also all offer home internet and TV services that can be packaged up with a mobile phone subscription.

 Besides these main four operators, there are numerous other French mobile providers classed as MVNOs (mobile virtual network operators).
 These providers don’t have their own networks and instead use one of the four main networks.
 Generally speaking, these smaller providers may not have as good coverage in more rural areas.
-However, they can be cheaper and usually have good coverage in larger towns and cities in France.
+However, they can be cheaper and usually have good coverage in larger cities in France.

 Comparing French mobile operators